jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

     CF: git_open_cloexec at object-file.c:1128:7
     CT: git_open_with_retry at open.c:5:0
     CF: git_open_with_retry at open.c:21:9
-    CT: Jump to external code
+    CT: Jump to external code for _open
-    CF: Jump to external code
+    CF: Jump to external code for _open
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _open
     RF: git_open_with_retry at open.c:24:2
     RF: git_open_cloexec at object-file.c:1147:2
     CF: ce_compare_data at read-cache.c:248:8